LSU-UE4/UE5-Level-Design/holodeck/README.md

 The one thing that is missing is visibility in the air.
 Normally there is a bit of haze, particles or fog that restricts your viewing distance.
 The final element that will help bring this scene together is [Exponential Height Fog](https://docs.unrealengine.com/5.2/en-US/exponential-height-fog-in-unreal-engine/).

 >Exponential Height Fog creates more density in low places of a map and less density in high places.
 The transition is smooth, so you never get a hard cutoff as you increase altitude.
-Exponential Height Fog also provides two fog colors—one for the hemisphere facing the dominant directional light (or straight up if none exists), and another color for the opposite hemisphere. - [UE5 Manual](https://docs.unrealengine.com/5.2/en-US/exponential-height-fog-in-unreal-engine/).
+Exponential Height Fog also provides two fog colors—one for the hemisphere facing the dominant directional light (or straight up if none exists), and another color for the opposite hemisphere. - [Exponential Height Fog](https://docs.unrealengine.com/5.2/en-US/exponential-height-fog-in-unreal-engine/).

+Finally the [Volumetric Cloud](https://docs.unrealengine.com/5.2/en-US/volumetric-cloud-component-in-unreal-engine/) component allows us to have highly realistic clouds that responds to the other lighting components in the scene.

+>The Volumetric Cloud component is a physically-based cloud rendering system that uses a material-driven approach to give artists and designers the freedom to create any type of clouds they need for their projects.
+The cloud system handles dynamic time-of-day setups that is complemented by the Sky Atmosphere and Sky Light using the real time capture mode.
+The system provides scalable, artist-defined clouds that can adapt to projects using ground views, flying, and ground to outer space transitions. - [Volumetric Cloud](https://docs.unrealengine.com/5.2/en-US/volumetric-cloud-component-in-unreal-engine/)

 ![fix up redirects in folder](images/setUpLevel.png)